Wallet Load

 Filter download

-As soon as you start Wasabi, it connects to the backend server with a new Tor identity and requests the BIP 158 block filtersopen in new window.
+As soon as you start Wasabi, it connects to the indexer (backend) server with a new Tor identity and requests the (custom) Wasabi block filters.
 At the first start, this can take a while because all filters need to be downloaded, but for the subsequent starts, this is faster as only the most recent filters are requested.

 Wallet is synchronizing itself with the Bitcoin network